hazemazizi/hazemazizi/README.md

 # 🚀 Hey, I’m Hazem Azizi!

+---

-I’m a full-stack dev with a passion for crafting slick web apps and tackling optimization puzzles.
+> **I’m a full-stack dev with a passion for crafting slick web apps and tackling optimization puzzles.
 I live at the intersection of code and chaos—think Spring Boot, Angular, MongoDB, and a dash of AI-driven security.
-When I’m not slinging code, I’m deep in operations research, unraveling scheduling mysteries with genetic algorithms and metaheuristics.
+When I’m not slinging code, I’m deep in operations research, unraveling scheduling mysteries with genetic algorithms and metaheuristics.**
+>

-Right now, I’m building **TimeForge**—a next-level project management tool packed with real-time tracking, AI-powered security, and productivity vibes.
-Plus, I’m nerding out on Flow-Shop Scheduling Problems (FSSP) to benchmark and optimize like a boss.
+> **Right now, I’m building TimeForge—a next-level project management tool packed with real-time tracking, AI-powered security, and productivity vibes.
+Plus, I’m nerding out on Flow-Shop Scheduling Problems (FSSP) to benchmark and optimize like a boss.**

+---

 ## 🛠 Skills & Tools